mounirbs/django-azure-auth-ms-fabric/README.md

 - You need to manage the Fabric token expiration as well as the Livy session timeout (ttl, see Apache Livy reference bellow)
 - If using Apache Livy 0.8, consider running some java_import before running any Spark code.
 See: [https://github.com/mounirbs/spark-livy/blob/main/python/livy/init_java_gateway.py#L11](https://github.com/mounirbs/spark-livy/blob/main/python/livy/init_java_gateway.py#L11)
 - Both ttl and idleTimeout seems not working properly in Fabric/Apache Livy.
 For Apache Livy, the binaries from https://livy.apache.org/download/ where used.
 Maybe the binaries are not reflecting the code on the Apache Livy master branch: [https://livy.incubator.apache.org/docs/latest/rest-api.html](https://github.com/apache/incubator-livy/blob/master/docs/rest-api.md).
 Without using these parameters, the session does not timeout.
-- The code is not production ready, since it's not handling fully all the required exceptions.
+- The code is not fully production-ready, since it's not handling fully all the required exceptions.
 This is only a proof-of-concept!
+- **The "Magic" of Starter Pools**:
+  Pre-warmed/Pre-hydrated pools as the Microsoft's way of providing a near-instant Spark experience.
+They achieve this by when a workspace is created by having a pool of Spark cluster (medium size by default) that is essentially "pre-warmed" or "pre-hydrated" with a default set of common libraries with no applicable cost until a session starts.
+When you request a session from a starter pool *without a custom environment*, Fabric can quickly allocate a ready-to-go cluster.
+This minimizes the setup time, leading to those quick 5-10 second session starts.
-- Installing packages when using Livy/Fabric:
+- **Installing packages when using Livy/Fabric**:
-    - Option 1 (*Fabric only*): On a Fabric environment and by specify the environment ID in the Spark configuration using the LIVY_SPARK_CONF environment variable, for example:
+    - **Option 1** (*Fabric only - Recommended for Production*): Attaching an existing Fabric Environment (having the packages already installed) by specify the environment ID in the Spark configuration for the LIVY_SPARK_CONF variable when starting your Livy session:
       ```json
       {"spark.fabric.environmentDetails" : "{\"id\": \"My_EnvironmentID\"}"}
       ```
-      *Starting sessions will not benefit from the fast startup experience of the Starter Pool, but will use the environment ID specified in the Spark configuration.*
-    - Option 2 (*Fabric only*): Using a default Environment in the default Pool(Starter or Custom), you can add the Python packages to the environment using the Fabric UI.
-The packages will be available in all sessions that use this default environment. *Starting sessions will not benefit from the fast startup experience of the Starter Pool, but will use the environment ID specified in the Spark configuration.*
+    - **Option 2** (*Fabric only - Recommended for Production*): Utilizing a Default Fabric Environment (Workspace-wide Default) for the default Pool(Starter or Custom).
+An administrator sets a particular Fabric Environment as the default within the workspace settings.
+Any new Spark sessions will automatically use this default environment.
-    - Option 3 (*Apache Livy/Fabric*): From the session: using the LIVY_SPARK_DEPENDENCIES environment variable (for the Livy pyFiles configuration), a list of comma separated absolute paths to the Python packages to be used in the Spark session.
+    - **Option 3** (*Apache Livy/Fabric - Recommended for Production, but could be slow*): When starting the session and by using the LIVY_SPARK_DEPENDENCIES environment variable (represents the Livy *pyFiles* configuration), a list of comma separated absolute paths to the Python packages to be used in the Spark session.
+While not as heavy as full environment provisioning, there might be a slight increase in startup time as files need to be retrieved and staged on the cluster nodes.
-    *Starting sessions will not benefit from the fast startup experience of the Starter Pool, but will use the environment ID specified in the Spark configuration.*
-    - Option 4 (*Apache Livy/Fabric*): Directly from a session that benefits from the fast startup experience of the Starter Pool and by running:
+      ```python
+      {
+          "kind": "pyspark",
+          "name": "MySessionWithCustomPyFiles",
+          "pyFiles": [
+            "abfss://<your_lakehouse_filesystem_name>@onelake.dfs.fabric.microsoft.com/<your_lakehouse_name>/Files/my_module.py",
+            "abfss://<your_lakehouse_filesystem_name>@onelake.dfs.fabric.microsoft.com/<your_lakehouse_name>/Files/my_package.whl"
+          ]
+        }
+      ```
+    - **Option 4** (*Apache Livy/Fabric -Not recommended for Production*): Installing packages from within a started session.
+Suitable for interactive exploration and development where the package is only needed on the driver or for very specific, non-distributed tasks:
       ```python
       import subprocess
       # If mypackage is on PyPi